Reviewing The EWA A106 Pro Mini Bluetooth Speaker

 Weatherproofing: 8/10

 The speaker’s top has a unique and aesthetic grille design along with a discreet EWA logo branded in the center.
 Along the perimeter of the bottom of the speaker is a rubber ring to hold it in place on surfaces.
 A small detail that may go unnoticed is the inclusion of three small rubber pegs that elevate it above the surface; this feature allows for better dispersion of sound, particularly low-frequencies out the bottom of the speaker.
-Additionally, a reset button can be found at the center of the speaker’s base in order to troubleshoot potential problems that may occur.
+Additionally, a reset button can be found at the center of the speaker’s base to troubleshoot potential problems that may occur.

 The EWA A106 Pro’s most unique feature is its size and subsequent portability.
 Because it weighs just 4.23oz, it can be stored in handbags or even one’s pocket.
-You’ll also receive a carry case which helps improve the speaker’s longevity by protecting it from scratches.
+You’ll also receive a carry case, which helps improve the speaker’s longevity by protecting it from scratches.
 The case has cutout holes along the top so that you can even play the speaker while it’s in the case.
 I think including the carabiner clip is a great addition, adding even more versatility to the speaker and allowing it to be used similarly to the JBL Clip 4.

 Sound Quality